ousia/Beresford/README.md

 ## Progress

 * Text has been transcribed, checked and validated with [normalisation tools](https://github.com/jtauber/greek-normalisation)
-* Now lemmatising
+* HTML files created and can be read [here](https://fergusjpwalsh.github.io/Beresford/index.html)
-* Now creating HTML files
+* To do: lemmatisation, analysis, vocabulary and reading tools.

 ## License